-If the twisted-pair cable is to join two ports and either both ports are labeled with an "X" (indicating MDI-X) or neither port is labeled with an "X" (which indicates MDI), a crossover must be implemented in the wiring.
-(When auto-negotiation is enabled for any RJ-45 port on this switch, you can use either straight-through or crossover cable to connect to any device type.)
+If the twisted-pair cable is to join two ports and either both ports are labeled with an "X" (MDI-X) or neither port is labeled with an "X" (MDI), a crossover must be implemented in the wiring.
+(When auto-negotiation is enabled for any RJ-45 port on these switches, you can use either straight-through or crossover cable to connect to any device type.)